pip-services/pip-services-docs/content/en/net/container/containers/_index.md

 When the container starts to close, the objects that implement the [IClosable interface](../../commons/run/iclosable) are closed via their **Close()** method (which should make them stop working and disconnect from other services).
 After this, those objects that implement the [IUnreferenceable interface](../../commons/refer/iunreferenceable) delete various links between objects.
-Finally, the contains destroys all objects and turns off.
+Finally, the container destroys all objects and turns off.
 <br>